trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 By default this loads your RSA OpenSSH key into slot 2 or your ECC OpenSSH key into slot 102.
 To specify a custom slot change 'Slot:' from 'Auto Load' to desired slot number, check 'Signature key' box, click 'Save to OnlyKey':

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/load-openssh.png)

+### Setting Derived Key User Input Mode

+Currently it is not possible to display the 3 digit challenge code to user through GPG.
+This feature is on the roadmap.
+To use derived keys with GPG go to preferences in the OnlyKey app and set 'Derived Key User Input Mode' to 'Button Press Required'.

+### Setting Stored Key User Input Mode

+Currently it is not possible to display the 3 digit challenge code to user through GPG.
+This feature is on the roadmap.
+To use derived keys with GPG go to preferences in the OnlyKey app and set 'Stored Key User Input Mode' to 'Button Press Required'.